Sons of Thunder

 Why Were They Called The Sons of Thunder?

-As members of Jesus’ inner circle, James and John were privileged to witness many of Christ’s most powerful and impactful miracles.
-They spent their time traveling with him, following his teachings, and learning from him—not only were they his followers, but these men deeply cared for their Teacher and Savior.
+As members of Jesus’ inner circle, James and John were privileged to witness many of His most powerful and impactful miracles.
+They spent their time traveling with Him, following His teachings, and learning from Him—not only were they His followers, but these men deeply cared for Him.
 Sometimes, however, their intensity and enthusiasm could get a little out of hand.

-There was one time in the bible when the two brothers were traveling with Christ to Samaria.
+There was one instance in the Bible when the two brothers were traveling with Jesus to Samaria.
 During this time, Jerusalem and Samaria were always at odds because of their mutual prejudice against each other.
-On this trip, Christ had sent a messenger ahead to try and secure a place to stay during their visit.
-Via the messenger, Jesus was refused by a Samaritan because Christ was a Jew.
-Defensive of Jesus, James and John asked the Lord if he wanted them “to call fire down from heaven to destroy them” (Luke 9:54).
+On this trip, Jesus had sent a messenger ahead to try and secure a place to stay during their visit.
+Via the messenger, Jesus was refused by a Samaritan because Jesus was a Jew.
+Defensive of Jesus, James and John asked God if He wanted them “to call fire down from heaven to destroy them” (Luke 9:54).
 Jesus chastised them for their harsh and careless response, and we clearly see how aptly named the Sons of Thunder were by their tempers and quickness to anger.

-Though they were rebuked in this moment, their nickname also shows just how well Christ knew each of them and how he loved them.
+Though they were rebuked in this moment, their nickname also shows just how well Jesus knew each of them and how He loved them.
 Their thunder-like qualities, like their boldness, power, and desire to protect what they love, are also what made them such dedicated and righteous apostles.

-Even more amazing is how these men were able to become everything Jesus wanted them to be.
 John became known as the Apostle of Love and lived a long charitable life, and James spent the rest of his life preaching, teaching, and serving the children of God as a missionary.
-Though they may have needed to work on their anger, Jesus took their weaknesses and made them strong.
-Through Christ’s love and life, James and John experienced transformative growth as they became the best versions of themselves.

 See The Sons of Thunder in The Chosen

 The unique personalities of the apostles James and John added richness and authenticity to the 12 disciples of Jesus.
-Though the events of the Bible happened long ago, the disciples in Christ’s time were just as multifaceted and complex as the rest of us today, with different strengths and weaknesses, callings, and talents.
+Though the events of the Bible happened long ago, the disciples in Jesus' time were just as multifaceted and complex as people today, with different strengths and weaknesses, callings, and talents.